brodieG/char-width/README.md

 proposed in [17755][15], otherwise there will be differences in results when for code points reserved for UTF-16 surrogates.

-These updates are only partial.
+These updates do are only partial.
 Other things that could/should be done:

 * Update the other tables in 'rlocale_data.h'.
 * Compute width on graphemes instead of Unicode code points; this is likely to